Apple CarPlay Not Working? 7 Possible Fixes

 4. Make Sure CarPlay isn’t Restricted

-If CarPlay doesn’t detect your iPhone, check that the service isn’t restricted on your iPhone.
+If CarPlay doesn’t detect your iPhone, check that the service isn’t restricted in your iPhone’s settings.

 5. Check Whether CarPlay is Allowed While Locked

-If CarPlay isn’t working after trying the checks and fixes we’ve listed, check whether it’s allowed while locked.
+If CarPlay still doesn’t work after trying the above fixes, check whether it’s allowed while locked.

 1. To do this, open Settings on your iPhone and tap General > CarPlay.

-3. Next, enable the Allow CarPlay While Locked option if it’s off.
+3. Next, turn on the Allow CarPlay While Locked option.

 6. Disable USB Restricted Mode

-1. To disable the feature, open Settings on your iPhone and tap Face ID & Passcode or Touch ID & Passcode.
+1. Open the Settings app and tap Face ID & Passcode or Touch ID & Passcode.

-3. Next, tap USB Accessories and toggle its switch to ON to disable USB Restricted Mode.
+3. Next, toggle on Accessories to disable USB Restricted Mode.

-Note: Once you disable the feature, Lightning-based phone accessories can work even when your iPhone is locked.
-However, disabling USB Restricted Mode leaves your iPhone at risk of specific threats.
-But if you’re okay with it, you can keep it disabled while using CarPlay and enable it when you don’t need it.
+Note: Turning off USB Restricted Mode leaves your iPhone at risk of unauthorized access via wired connections.
+If you’re okay with it, you can turn it off when using CarPlay and turn it back on when you don’t need CarPlay.

 7. Update Your iPhone

-Connect your iPhone to a Wi-Fi network, open the Settings app, and head to General > Software Update.
-You’ll see a Download and Install option on the page if there’s a software update available for your device.
+Connect your iPhone to a Wi-Fi network, open the Settings app, and go to General > Software Update.
+If a software update is available for your device, you’ll see a Download and Install option on the page.

 Apple CarPlay Not Working?
 7 Possible Fixes image 5

 Install the update and check if CarPlay now works correctly.
-Reset your iPhone settings to factory default if the problem persists.
+If the problem persists, reset your iPhone settings to factory default.

 8. Reset All Settings